Light Turquoise

 How do I apply for an accommodation recommendation by Disability & Neurodiversity?

-A 'recommendation for accommodation' is where you have specific accommodation requirements in relation to your disability which have been confirmed by an appropriately qualified medical professonal.
+A 'recommendation for accommodation' is where you have specific accommodation requirements that mean you need an adapted room because of your disability.
 If you have this requirement, please contact Disability & Neurodiversity to discuss further.
 Please note that you should apply for your accommodation through the normal routes in addition to contacting us for a recommendation.

 Can I remain in accommodation on campus for the duration of my studies?